La Feria Independent School District: Elementary schools

-Naming controversy
+Controversies

+School names

 When Noemi Dominguez Elementary School was under construction, the school board asked the residents of the city to generate a list of names for the new school.
 Forms were provided in the local newspaper, and residents wrote their choices and delivered it to the main office.
 A large majority of the vote was in favor of naming the school after retired principal and teacher, Mrs. Ruth Johnson or principal Carlos Verduzco.
 However, the school board chose a name that was not proposed by any significant percentage of the respondents.
 They named it after Noemi Dominguez, a 1991 graduate of La Feria High School who obtained her BA from Rice University and was a teacher in the Houston ISD pursuing a master's degree in education from the University of Houston before her life was cut short by Ángel Maturino Reséndiz.
 The school board's decision to name the new elementary school after Dominguez was a tribute to the short life of a local Mexican American woman.

 The school board's decision was reached because of the board's desire to name the school after a respected Mexican American community member.
 Indeed, Dominguez Elementary School was the first local school to be named after a Mexican American.
 This was significant given the local history of Mexican segregation.

-La Feria ISD: Dynamic Era of Educational Change
+Dress and grooming codes

+In July 2024, the ACLU of Texas sent La Feria Independent School District a letter, alleging that the district's 2023-2024 dress and grooming code appeared to violate the Texas CROWN Act, a state law which prohibits racial discrimination based on hair texture or styles, and asking the district to revise its policies for the 2024-2025 school year.